Ultimate Guide to Writing Your Wedding Vows

 How can I help with your Vows?

-When I officiate your ceremony, I offer you all of my advice, support and guidance on all elements of the ceremony and this includes supporting you with your wedding vows, should you wish to include them.
+When I officiate your ceremony, I offer you all of my advice, support and guidance on all elements of the ceremony and this includes supporting you with your wedding vows.
+But of course, there’s no pressure to include them.

-Once your questionnaire is completed, I will organise a planning meetings.
-If you need advice on your vows, we may well organise a meeting or zoom devoted specifically to writing your vows.
+Once your questionnaire is completed, I will organise a planning meeting, ideally in person if possible.
+If you need advice on your vows, we may well organise an additional meeting devoted specifically to writing your vows.

 I can guide you with the writing process and make it a fun and rewarding experience.

 On the day, you might not feel confident to read your vows and that’s absolutely fine.
 Let me take the lead and I can read them for you.
-Alternatively, you may want to read a couple of sentences and then answer some promises which I will ask of you.
+Alternatively, you may want to read a couple of sentences and then answer some promises instead.

 I found Michelle through Instagram when my (now husband!) and I decided we wanted to have a more personal, meaningful wedding ceremony than the same generic script used by registrars across the country.
 This was really important to us as we had been in a relationship for 13 years to the day when we got married (25/05/2025) and so it needed to be extra special!